enilsen16/data-structures/README.md

-#Implementation practice of Data Structures in Ruby
+#Implementation practice of Data Structures and Sorts in Ruby

 ##link_list is modeled using a Racetrack and Car example rather than list or node.